BEST VIEWED IN LANDSCAPE MODE ON MOBILE DEVICES

 Just pick the one you like, hire your car or motorhome and off you go!

-And if you want to visit both islands, no problem.
+If you want to visit both islands, no problem.
 Just combine one of our South Island itineraries with one of our North Island itineraries, and you are all ready to go.

 For more information please see the individual itinerary pages, which you can view by clicking on the links below: